Key Takeaways

 - Behind-the-scenes prep: Show the kegs arriving, the menu being designed, the staff getting excited.
 Authenticity outperforms polish every time.

 Theory is useful.
 Proof is better.
-The restaurants and bars that have turned National Beer Day into a signature event didn't stumble into success-they studied what works, put their own spin on it, and committed.
-Why reinvent the wheel when you can borrow a playbook from the best and adapt it to your own four walls?
+The restaurants and bars that have turned National Beer Day into a signature event didn't stumble into success β they studied what works, put their own spin on it, and committed.

 The takeaway?
 Collaboration creates scale.
 A single restaurant promoting itself is easy to scroll past.
 Three local brands promoting each other creates a narrative that's harder to ignore.